 Two large pieces of fried fish with french fries and cole slaw…delicious.
 Believe it or not we were each only able to eat our first serving!
 I don’t know if that’s good or bad!

 Saturday morning I must have woken up with a lot of energy!
 This is terrible to confess but I am not a “spring cleaner”.
 I just clean stuff when I feel I have to do it.
 Well, Saturday was one of those days.
 After getting showered and dressed I marched down to my laundry/utility room and cleaned the heck out of it.
 I dropped off three large boxes full of things we haven’t used in years at a local donation center.
 It felt soooo good to purge!
-After that Julieta and I went to see The Muppets Most Wanted.
+After that we went to see The Muppets Most Wanted.
 It was a great movie.
 It was perfect for all ages.
 After the movie we met a friend of mine for an early dinner.
 I have passed by this place a million times too!
 The food was good but what I loved was the Salsa Bar they had.

 This was only about one-fourth of the salsa bar.
 Decisions, decisions!